Volunteer Programs in the Dominican Republic

 You will be very close to the promenade, where there are many restaurants, bars and shops.

-WHEN CAN I COLLABORATE ON VOLUNTEER PROJECTS IN DOMINICAN REPUBLIC?
+WHEN CAN I COLLABORATE ON VOLUNTEERING IN DOMINICAN REPUBLIC?

 Volunteer programs in the Dominican Republic are open all year round.
 Some programs, such as teaching programs, may suffer some variation in the starting dates, according to the school calendar.
 All volunteers are requested to collaborate in the projects from Monday to Friday between 4 and 5 hours a day.